-In the Netherlands, the Siemens brand is supported by a strong ecosystem counting approximately 3.000 Siemens employees, including the separately managed entities Siemens Mobility B.V., Siemens Healthineers B.V. and Siemens Energy B.V.
+In the Netherlands, the Siemens brand is supported by a strong ecosystem counting approximately 2,800 Siemens employees, including the separately managed entities Siemens Mobility B.V. and Siemens Healthineers B.V., excluding the Siemens Energy companies.
 As part of this ecosystem, Siemens Nederland N.V. will continue its efforts to become a digital champion in the industrial and infrastructure world.
 Combined with the innovation power of the Netherlands we will support the Dutch industry, infrastructure and mobility markets in the transformation towards a more digitalized economy.
 This will be driven by combining the digital and physical world and supported by the strong presence of our hardware and software portfolio entities in the Netherlands.

-COVID-19 will be a milestone in human history.
-Driven by our top priority - the safety of our employees and their families - COVID-19 forced us to find new solutions to run our business.
-The pandemic did accelerate thinking in ecosystems and pushes the digital transformation at new levels, giving us confidence in our strategy set out.
-It also taught us a new way of working together resulting in new working models whereby working regularly from outside the office will be part of the new normal.
+The COVID-19 pandemic did accelerate thinking in ecosystems and pushes the digital transformation towards new levels, giving us confidence in our strategy set out.
+It also did proof the feasibility of the Siemens New Working Model whereby working regularly from outside the office (2-3 days per week) will be part of the new normal for many functions.